 Part-time Commissioner

-Over the past few years, Me Lassonde has developed a business focused on social justice, in particular in the areas of harassment, discrimination and violence, including domestic violence.
-Her work has spanned training, mediation in workplaces, universities, and communities, as well as legal work in family law, mainly in the public and non-profit sectors.
+Over the past few years, Mx.
+Lassonde has developed a consultancy business focused in the areas of harassment, discrimination and violence, including domestic violence.
+Her work offers training, mediation in workplaces, universities, and communities, as well as legal work in family law, mainly in the public and non-profit sectors.

 Lori Straznicky